-All too often we find installations where feeder or branch circuit conductors include a 6 or 8 AWG conductor with green tape at each end identifying it as an equipment grounding conductor or white or gray tape at each end identifying it as a grounded conductor.
+All too often installations are found where the feeder or branch circuit conductors include a 6 or 8 AWG conductor with green tape at each end identifying it as an equipment grounding conductor or white or gray tape at each end identifying it as a grounded conductor.
 This method of identification would be a misunderstanding of the prescribed methods of identification in 250.119 and 200.6.
 The only way to correct this mistake is to remove the conductors and replace the equipment grounding or grounded conductor with a properly identified conductor.